ThobesForBros/Wired-for-Perfection/perfectionism.md

 **WAITER**
 Hey there.
 What can I get you today?

-*MC stares at the menu for a moment, but the words feel distant.
+*Kamal stares at the menu for a moment, but the words feel distant.
 He barely registers them, his mind still fixated on the grade.*

-**MC (distantly)**
+**Kamal (distantly)**
 A large pistacho frappe.

 **WAITER**